2019 Honda Insight Hybrid

 First, let’s talk exterior.
-You probably picked up on this earlier – I love the exterior styling of the Insight.
+You probably picked up on this earlier – I love the exterior styling of this Honda hybrid.
 It offers the refined look of the new Accord with sleek sweeping clean lines with a bold grill.

 Going inside the 2019 Honda Insight it’s pretty much all Accord styling that, for the Touring trim level I drove, felt very close to a luxury manufacturer rather than a Honda.

-One of the first things you notice inside is the push button gear shifting and driving modes – no actual gear shifter sticking out of the center console.
+One of the first things you notice inside is the push-button gear shifting and driving modes – there’s no actual gear shifter sticking out of the center console.
 That adds to the high-tech feel inside.

 Another tech feature that’s cool is what looks like paddle shifters at first glance but they’re actually paddles on the back-side of the steering wheel that allows you to adjust the regenerative braking that recharges your battery.

 And adding to that nod to luxury inside are softer leather surfaces with handsome double-stitching.
 Very nice touches for a Honda hybrid that doesn’t look like a hybrid at all.